 - a) Procedures.
-Explain the procedures the organisation will use to ensure that it will submit an FAA Form 8010-4, Malfunction Defect Report ,or EASA Form 44 or in a form and manner acceptable to the FAA containing the information required by 14 CFR part 145 in English.
+Explain the procedures the organization will use to ensure that it will submit an FAA Form 8010-4, Malfunction Defect Report ,or EASA Form 44 or in a form and manner acceptable to the FAA containing the information required by 14 CFR part 145 in English.
 Submit this form in accordance with the timeframe specified in EASA Part-145, when reportable problems are found on aircraft, power plant, propeller, or component thereof that is subject to the regulatory control of the FAA. - b) Responsibility.
-Include the title of each person responsible for completing and submitting reports of unairworthy conditions to the FAA. - c) Suspected Unapproved Parts Programme (SUP) Reporting Requirements.
-The SUP reporting requirements section should: - (1) Describe the organisation's procedures to report all SUPs.
-The organisation should submit reports to the FAA under the FAA SUP as detailed in AC 21-29 (current edition). - (2) In addition, this section should include the title of each person responsible for completing and submitting suspected unapproved parts notifications to the FAA.
+Include the title of each person responsible for completing and submitting reports of unairworthy conditions to the FAA. - c) Suspected Unapproved Parts Program (SUP) Reporting Requirements.
+The SUP reporting requirements section should: - (1) Describe the organization's procedures to report all SUPs.
+The organization should submit reports to the FAA under the FAA SUP as detailed in AC 21-29 (current edition). - (2) In addition, this section should include the title of each person responsible for completing and submitting suspected unapproved parts notifications to the FAA.

 NOTE: EASA Part-145 requirements include SUP reporting requirements under their unairworthy conditions reporting requirements.
 The FAA recognizes this system; therefore, an AMO need only identify the appropriate section by reference in this supplement, provided the procedures are in English and can be made available to the FAA upon request.
 A duplicate copy of the form submitted to the AA must be submitted in English to the FAA.
-For the EC Annex 2, Section 145.60 meets the intent of the SUP programme when a copy of the report is forwarded to the FAA in English to the Frankfurt IFO.
+EASA Part-145.A.60 meets the intent of the SUP program when a copy of the report is forwarded to the FAA CHDO in English.